frossmant/plexpass-updater/README.md

 ## 1.4) Usage

-Just run the script localy on your PLEX Media Server as root to upgrade your server.
+Just run the script locally on your PLEX Media Server as root to upgrade your server.

 ```
 ./plexpass-updater.sh